Skip to main content

 }

-Annotations provide a way to run a comptime function on an item in the program.
-When you use an annotation, the function with the same name will be called with that item as an argument:
+Attributes provide a way to run a comptime function on an item in the program.
+When you use an attribute, the function with the same name will be called with that item as an argument:

 struct Foo {}